Wildvoyager

 A train passes through beautiful Mongolian landscapes

-Once you reach the border of Mongolia and China respectively, the immigration process takes place and the rail bogies are changed.
+Once you reach the borders of Mongolia and China, respectively, the immigration process takes place and the rail bogies are changed.

 Trans-Manchurian